fls-bioinformatics-core/genomics/illumina2cluster/README.markdown

                       directories but don't actually do them
-    --dry-run         report operations that would be performed if creating the analysis directories but don't actually do them --expt=EXPT_TYPE  specify experiment type (e.g. ChIP-seq) to append to the project name when creating analysis directories.
+    --dry-run         report operations that would be performed if creating the analysis directories but don't actually do them --unaligned=UNALIGNED_DIR
+                      specify an alternative name for the 'Unaligned' directory conatining the fastq.gz files
+    --expt=EXPT_TYPE  specify experiment type (e.g. ChIP-seq) to append to the project name when creating analysis directories.
 The syntax for EXPT_TYPE is '<project>:<type>' e.g. --expt=NY